yumeangelica/needypet/README.md

 ## Technologies

-MongoDB, Express.js, Node.js
+Back-end: MongoDB, Express.js, Node.js

 ## Hours spent

 Link to the [work log](https://github.com/yumeangelica/needypet/blob/main/documentation/usedHours.md) where I keep track of used hours and specific tasks for the NeedyPet project.

-## Getting Started
+## Credits

-To get started with this project, clone this repository and follow the setup instructions.
-Will be updated later.
+This project was developed by yumeangelica.
+For more information on how this work can be used, please refer to the LICENSE.txt file.

+Copyright © 2023 - present; yumeangelica

 ## License